ccdmb/predector/docs/running.md

 --tracedir <path>
   Directory to store pipeline runtime information
   default: 'results/pipeline_info'

---chunk_size <int>
-  The number of proteins to run as a single chunk in the pipeline
-  default: 5000

 --nostrip
   Don't strip the proteome filename extension when creating the output filenames